lamesensei/wdi-16/project-1/project-post-mortem.md

 1. What in my process and approach to this project went well that I would repeat next time?
 > Focus on incremental commits allows me to progress smoothly and spot bugs easily.
---
+> console.logging my functions to track their flow during coding --

 #### Code and Code Design